mustafa-tariqk/school/README.md

-# CISC121
+# School
-Introduction to Computing Science I
-Assignments for the class
+Assignments for past classes.